simonceddy/mad-lyricist/readme.md

 Mad Lyricist is a small PHP library and CLI app that generates gibberish lyrics using [Faker](https://github.com/fzaninotto/Faker).

+## Requirements

+- PHP 7.4 or greater
+- mbstring extension
+- zlib extension (required to use compressed binary releases)

 ## Usage

 More complete instructions in the works.